TRIQS/nda/doc/ex8.md

 Otherwise, everything that is true for nda::basic_array objects is also true for nda::matrix and nda::vector objects.

-@subsection ex8_p2 Constructing matrices and vectors
+@section ex8_p2 Constructing matrices and vectors

 To construct a matrix or a vector, we can use the same methods as for nda::array objects.
 We refer the user to @ref ex2 for more information.